NTU-ToolmenLab/LabServer_monitor/README.md

 you should enable `SNMPv2c` service and set Communitunity Name = `public`

 ### Grafana
+You shoud type `mkdir grafana_data` and `sudo chown 472:472 grafana_data` first.

+And I set path of log on env of docker beacuse I need to override the env in the image of grafana.

 After start grafana,
 import dashboard by json file,
 * `grafana_myserver.json`